Montserrat is a beautiful mountain 60 Kms (37 Miles) from Barcelona, on top of which sits the gorgeous Montserrat Monastery.

 3. Sant Joan Funicular station to Montserrat Monastery

 Distance: 5.2 Kms (3.2 Miles)

 To get to the starting point of this Montserrat hiking trail, you need to take Sant Joan Funicular from the Monastery to Sant Joan.

 Sant Joan is also known as the upper station.

-Once you get out of the station, on your left you will spot the full trail going left – stick to it till you reach the Holy cave in Santa Cova.
+Once you get out of the station, on your left, you will spot the entire trail going left – stick to it till you reach the Holy cave in Santa Cova.

 4. Sant Joan Funicular station to the top of Montserrat